rvergne/LandSeed/README.md

 Same operating mode as feature but functions are stored in the shaders/utils/ folder.

-For the moment, new feature need a modification in the python script to be operationnal.
+For the moment, new utils need a modification in the python script to be operationnal.
 Will change.

 ## Common Header
 See examples in any files using this header.